 “As the report became less and less read over time, we were getting more questions from Managers about the data.
 This process was very time consuming and led to frustrations on both sides.”

 "So we needed to go back to the drawing board and design our charts in a way that they’re easier to digest for everyone.
 We counted on Datylon to provide us with the complementary expertise in Data Visualization."

-The engagement within extended management team has increased tremendously
+- The engagement within the extended management team has increased tremendously

-The analysts are now able to update the report with losing styling efforts
+- The analysts are now able to update the report without losing styling efforts

 “By condensing vast amounts of information into a more attractive and readable format, busy port Executives now understand what the data is saying and can easily retrieve the information they need to make decisions.”